Neoprene Knee Brace Guide

 conditions they are suitable, and which ones get the best reviews from

-Safety Advice: Some neoprene knee braces contain latex.
+Safety Advice: Some neoprene braces contain latex.

 Where braces come in more than one size, it is important to get the

 right one otherwise they won’t work effectively and may be very

 uncomfortable.
 Measure around the widest part of the knee and choose